MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/ncsi/ncsi-frequently-asked-questions.md

 This behavior is by design.
 Windows wants users to know when they connect to a network that requires captive portal authentication.
 Windows used to display a small popup for a short duration encouraging users to select it to open a browser.
 Users would often miss this not knowing it would open a browser for authentication.
 For more, see [a browser opens when connecting to a corporate or public network](/troubleshoot/windows-client/networking/internet-explorer-edge-open-connect-corporate-public-network).

-## Where can I find public documentation stating msftconnecttest.com must be whitelisted?
+## Where can I find public documentation stating msftconnecttest.com must be in the allowlist?

 The following list of URLs mention or imply `msftconnecttext.com`: